Existence of moduli spaces for algebraic stacks: Existence of good moduli spaces

 \subsection{Proof of the existence result}

-We first provide conditions on an algebraic stack ensuring that there are local quotient presentations which are $\Theta$-surjective and stabilizer preserving.
+We first provide conditions on an algebraic stack ensuring that there are \'etale quotient presentations which are $\Theta$-surjective and stabilizer preserving.
 This is the key ingredient in the proof of \Cref{T:existence}.